How To Build and Improve Your Credit Score As A Young Person

 One final tip we just can’t NOT share with you: Once you’ve built your credit history and are ready to drive in the fast lane…be very careful with retail store credit cards.
 These are frequently the card of choice for novices who lack fundamentals of managing credit.

-These cards are offered (read: pushed as a hard sell) at every checkout in every store because they benefit the company so hugely.
+Stores offer these cards at every checkout in every store because they benefit the company so hugely.
 They have high interest rates, and worse, encourage binge shopping that quickly erases that 20% off perk for applying.

 They’re enticing and easy to get because they generally have lower credit limits than major credit cards.
 What does that mean?
 It means you’re more likely to get the rubber stamp of approval even with scant credit history.